Philonous/auth-service-test/README.md

 User can log out (deactivate the current token) by making a `POST` request to `/api/logout`.

-A user can deactivate all tokens belonging to the user **except** the current token by making a `POST` request to `/api/disable-sessions`.
+A user can deactivate all tokens belonging to the account **except** the current token by making a `POST` request to `/api/disable-sessions`.

 Finally, users can get information about their accounts (including ID, name,